Huang Shih-feng: Career

 Huang initially played association football as a child, but after the school team was disbanded he took up athletics around the age of 14.
-He continued with both sport and study, beginning a degree at Fu Jen Catholic University.
+He continued with both sports and study, beginning a degree at Fu Jen Catholic University.
 He had his first international success in the youth category of the sport: entering the 2009 World Youth Championships in Athletics as a rank outsider, he surprised by topping the qualification with a throw of – a two-metre improvement on his lifetime best at that point.
 He reached the 74-metre mark in the final and declared himself shocked to have claimed the gold medal over Killian Durechou of France.
 He stepped up to the junior category the following year and managed a bronze medal at the 2010 Asian Junior Athletics Championships, behind his compatriot Cheng Chao-Tsun.
 He was unable to repeat global success at the 2010 World Junior Championships in Athletics, finishing the qualification round without a single valid mark.